aimms/how-to/Articles/505/entering_the_data_1.rst

 .. rubric:: Manual data entry

 Since this tutorial only contains little data, you are asked to enter it manually.
-(In the tutorial for professionals, data is imported from a database.)
+(In the "My first AIMMS app" tutorial on the academy, data is imported from a database.)
 In this section you will encounter a standard data entry facility.
 Each identifier has an associated data page that you can use both to view data and to enter data.